Top 100 Travel guidelines, the conclusive Tibet Travel Guide

-In Tibet autonomous region, foreign vacationer has to book a tour guide and private car, unless you are traveling only the Lhasa town.
-Where the only guide is ok and you may use local transportation.
-In case you would really like to revel in the Tibetan culture and environment without guides and driver. there’s a massive portion to Tibetan inhabited places in Qinghai and Sichuan, in which visitors can do an independent travel.
+In Tibet Autonomous Region, for international visitors, independent Journey is not allowed.
+Foreign vacationer must have a guided tour hence you will have book a tour guide and private car unless you are traveling only the Lhasa town.
+Where the only guide is ok, and you may use local transportation.
+In case you would like to revel in the Tibetan culture and environment without guides and driver.
+There’s a massive portion to Tibetan inhabited places in Qinghai and Sichuan, in which visitors can do independent travel.

-All Non-Chinese tourists wishing to go into the Tibetan autonomous region (TAR) need a Tibet travel permit, without any exceptions.
+All Non-Domestic tourists wishing to go into the Tibetan autonomous region (TAR) need a Tibet travel permit, without any exceptions.
 This permit is in addition to the Chinese Visa that is also required for Tibet journey.
-This permit is an addition to the Chinese Visa (also required).
-Tibet travel permit is not a visa. it is just permitted to visit Tibet.
+This permit is an addition to the Chinese Visa (also needed).
+Tibet travel permit is not a visa.
+It is just permitted to visit Tibet.

 4) Check for hologram sticker on the Tibet travel permit

 There is a hologram on the upper right corner of the Tibet travel permit.
-Without this, it is considered not real.
-Those how are coming to Lhasa on the flight from any other part of China. you will the original permit in hand to broad the flight to Lhasa. your travel agency will send you the original Copy of the permit.
-As soon as you receive the permit please check for the hologram sticker.
-If it is missing check the envelope and your surrounding. if it is missing you will have to call immediately to arrange a new sticker and send it to you.
+Without this, it is of no use.
+Those how are coming to Lhasa on the flight from any other part of China.
+You will the original permit in hand to broad the flight to Lhasa.
+Your travel agency will send you the original Copy of it.
+As soon as you receive it, please check for the hologram sticker.
+If it is missing, check inside the envelope and your surrounding.
+If it is still missing, you will have to call your travel agency in Lhasa immediately to arrange a new sticker and send it to you.

 5) Use a local Tibetan owned travel company